teofizzy/doc-savvy/README.md

 # 🤖 doc-savvy RAG Agent

-An AI-powered assistant that reads documents from a SharePoint folder and answers questions, gives recommendations, and generates templates/playbooks — using Retrieval-Augmented Generation (RAG).
+An AI-powered assistant that reads documents from a folder and answers questions, gives recommendations, and generates templates/playbooks — using Retrieval-Augmented Generation (RAG).

 ---